Program Courses

 UGRD

-This course focuses on the development of applications for mobile devices.
+CRThis course focuses on developing applications that perform well on mobile devices.
 Students learn best practices for programming, testing, and deploying mobile applications.
 Students use device emulators for coding and testing mobile applications.
 Students effectively use layouts, themes, menus, and preferences to produce professional looking mobile applications.
 Students create applications that communicating with a SQLite database.
 PREREQUISITES: 10152102 Advanced Website Development, 10152115 Beginning .NET Programming, and COREQUISITE: 10152107 Java Programming - Advanced.

 10152135